Home » Skincare

 Tretinoin with Hydroquinone

-According to the leaflet I got with my Dermatica subscription, they both go hand in hand together.
+According to the leaflet I got with my Dermatica subscription, they go very well together.

 Topical preparation to reduce hyperpigmentation of skin, such as persistent freckles, dark marks (lentigines) or melasma.
 Tretinoin works by increasing the skin cell turnover rate, which helps exfoliate the skin and improve the signs of photodamage.
 Hydroquinone is a depigmenting agent that interrupts the production of melanin pigment to help lighten the skin.
 Combining these active substances can help target and improve different skin concerns simultaneously.